1v4n4/back/README.md

 # Cal Beach API

 API is a database of beaches in California with includes data like the name of the beach, location, description, available facilities, etc...
-It is created using the API of California Coastal Commission https://www.coastal.ca.gov/open-data/api-docs/ and deployed on Heroku.
+There are endpoints for a list of places, a list of places by county, a list of users, a list of user's favorite places, and for every beach.
+API is created using the API of California Coastal Commission https://www.coastal.ca.gov/open-data/api-docs/ and deployed on Heroku.
 This project also includes a frontend which is a mobile app.

 ### [Live link](https://calbeach.herokuapp.com)